- Matt's Newsletter

 The best AI models struggle with ideation—they generate mirage content.

-Mirage content is content that appears substantial at first glance but lacks value, is written solely to index and leaves you thinking “no shit”.
+Mirage content is content that appears ok at first glance but lacks value, is written only to index and leaves you thinking “no shit”.
 How often have you clicked on an article from Google to find bland, rehashed, and unoriginal content?

 Mirage content has always been an issue, but with the rise of AI, which can produce mirage content at scale, the problem is intensifying, and Google is actively fighting it.